tanmatt/QuoteOfTheDay/README.md

 - Tue Aug 20 07:00:08 2024 | Between falsehood and useless truth there is little difference.
 As gold which he cannot spend will make no man rich, so knowledge which cannot apply will make no man wise. - Samuel Johnson
 - Wed Aug 21 07:00:07 2024 | I am at peace with God.
 My conflict is with Man. - Charlie Chaplin
 - Thu Aug 22 07:00:05 2024 | There is no such thing as failure.
 There are only results. - Tony Robbins
+- Fri Aug 23 07:00:07 2024 | If history were taught in the form of stories, it would never be forgotten. - Rudyard Kipling